EVOLVE PROGRAMME OVERVIEW

 Key information for interns undertaking the EVOLVE programme

-- The programme runs 1 February to mid-December each year
+- The programme runs 1 February to 7th of November each year.

 - The programme must be completed within 2 years of gaining a B.Pharm.

 - Minimum of 1450 hours of supervised practice required.
 Supervised practice hours can be recorded from 10th of Janaury, so long as the intern holds an APC.

 - Minimum of 40 hours and a maximum of 84 hours per fortnight of supervised practice can be accrued.

 - You must be working in an approved site under an approved preceptor pharmacy.

 - Interns are assessed against PCNZ Competence Standards.

 - The programme content is delivered online